buryhoganllc/sonic-playground-guides/index.md

 # Sonic Playground Operating Guides

-A collection of operating guides for Sonic Playground.
+Welcome to the Sonic Playground operating guides and technical manuals.

 - See [Guides](/guides/) for all documents.